ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 ## Extended Cost Map/Endpoint Cost Service for Compound Resources ## {#ext-cm-ecs}

-Providing the path vector information and the ANE properties by separated resources have several known benefits: (1) can be better compatible with the base ALTO protocol; (2) can make different property map resources reuse the same cost map or endpoint cost resource.
-However, it conducts two issues:
+Providing path vectors and ANE properties in separated resources has several benefits: (1) it can be better compatible with the base ALTO protocol; (2) it allows different property map resources to reuse the same cost map or endpoint cost resource.
+However, it introduces two issues:

-- Efficiency: The separated resources will require the ALTO client to invoke multiple requests/responses to collect all needed information.
-It increases the communication overhead.
+- Efficiency: Two separate resources may lead to the ALTO client invoking multiple requests/responses to collect all needed information.
+This may increase communication overhead.
-- Consistency: The path vectors and properties of ANEs are correlated.
-So querying them one by one may conduct consistency issue.
-Once the path vector changes during the client requests the ANE properties, the ANE properties may be inconsistent with the previous path vector.
+- Consistency: Path vectors and properties of ANEs are correlated, and querying them separately may lead to consistency issues.

 To solve these issues, this document introduces an extension to cost map and endpoint cost service, which allows the ALTO server to attach a property map in